rjdscott/datatools/README.md

 Further information: [datatools/api/README.md](https://github.com/rjdscott/datatools/blob/master/airflow/README.md)

 This project contains the following:
-1. a basic HTTP server using Flask
+1. a basic HTTP server using [Flask Restful](https://flask-restful.readthedocs.io/en/latest/quickstart.html)
-2. an implementation of Protobuf to serialize and send structured data over HTTP
+2. an implementation of [Protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial) to serialize and send structured data over HTTP
-3. how to use Dask to read/manipulate data from a local parquet file and serialize using protobuf
+3. how to use [Dask](https://dask.org/) on the backend to read/manipulate data from a local parquet file and serialize using protobuf

 #### The data
 The data served is stored in a parquet in the `datatools/api/data` directory which